LucaScofano/Home-Credit-Default-Risk-Project/README.md

 2. Quick analysis of the main datasets

-3.Feature Engineering as well as One hot encoding
+3. Feature Engineering as well as One hot encoding

-4.Cross- validation model (K-fold)
+4. Cross- validation model (K-fold)

-5.Light GBM model and ROC-AUC score
+5. Light GBM model and ROC-AUC score